 She had always been interested in the medical field and wanted to go to school for nursing, but was afraid that with all her medical problems, she wouldn’t be able to complete the program.
 She began by taking few hours a semester, and was even president of the HITSA one year.

-How is life after new transplant?
-Peta says she use to go to doctor twice a week, but now it’s down to once a week, allowing her to participate in Christian Bible study groups.
-Before the transplant she was on a limited diet were she wasn’t allowed to eat “all the good stuff.”
+How is life after the new transplant?
+Peta says she previously had to go to the doctor twice a week, but now it’s down to once a week, allowing her to participate in Christian Bible study groups.
+Before the transplant she was on a limited diet where she wasn’t allowed to eat “all the good stuff.”
 Now she can eat anything she wants except grapefruit because it prevents the anti-rejection medication from working.

 “That’s ok because I don’t like grapefruit anyway,” she said.

-And she continues to keeps a look out for signs and symptoms to watch for on a notebook of information she keeps at home.
+And she continues to keeps a look out for signs and symptoms to watch for in a notebook of information she keeps at home.

 “I am very appreciative of my family, friends, Panola College staff and members of the community for all the prayers and support I’ve received.
 They have been very encouraging and uplifting,” she said.